loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 These are more naturally expressed in categories than sets.

-### 2.10.3 Consciousness-Aware Mathematics
+### 2.10.3 Observer-Aware Mathematics
 The future points toward:
 - Observer-relative mathematics
 - Quantum-inspired frameworks
 - Self-referential structures
-- Consciousness as primitive
+- Observer as primitive

 This is the direction of ψ = ψ(ψ).